KeshettiReshma/ecommerce/README.md

 - Cart page with 2 sample items and total amount
 - Navigation using React Router

+📝 *Note:*
-📝 *Note*: This project does not have real backend or dynamic cart logic.
-Cart page shows hardcoded items for layout/demo purposes only.
+- This project does not have real backend or dynamic cart logic.
+- Cart page shows hardcoded items for layout/demo purposes only.
+- This is a basic version with no backend.
+- User data is stored in localStorage.
+- After registration, users must return to the login page and enter details again.
+- Due to basic implementation, sometimes users need to enter login details twice before reaching the home page.

 ## 🌟 Features